Robbery is a serious crime in Massachusetts and a conviction could result in a life prison sentence.

 What happens if the alleged victim fought back during the robbery?
 Or lied to the police about the details of the case?
 The government cannot force a witness to testify if doing so might cause the witness to be charged with a crime.
 A witness who might be forced to admit to his own crime while testifying has a Fifth Amendment Privilege and can refuse to testify at the defendant’s trial.
 When Attorney Spring believes any witness might incriminate himself by testifying, he asks the judge to appoint an attorney to speak to the witness and explain the potential dangers of testifying.

-If you are charged with a crime that could land you in prison for the rest of your life, it's critical that you hire an experienced and aggressive criminal defense attorney to represent you.
-Contact Attorney Chris Spring for a free consultation.
+If you are charged with a crime that could land you in prison for the rest of your life, it’s critical that you hire an experienced and aggressive Middlesex County criminal defense attorney to represent you.
+Contact Attorney Chris Spring for a free consultation regardless of whether you were accused of assault or animal cruelty.